MazamaScience/mazama-plot-service/README.md

 # plot-service #

-This directory contains a dockerizable webservice that runs R code and returns various types of plots of data at a single monitor.
+This directory contains a dockerizable webservice that runs R code and returns various types of plots.

 ## Reboot Instructions for an Operational Site